was held on Wednesday,

 Pasadena, CA 91101

-For the 17th consecutive year, ICAN (Inter-Agency Council on Child Abuse and Neglect) and ICAN Associates will host NEXUS: Violence Within the Home and Its Effects on Children.
+For the 18th consecutive year, ICAN (Inter-Agency Council on Child Abuse and Neglect) and ICAN Associates hosted NEXUS: Violence Within the Home and Its Effects on Children.
 Each year the NEXUS Conference offers unique and innovative training for numerous professionals, community organizations, child advocates and students.

 Perhaps because those struggling to help families and children had long realized that child abuse is but one spoke in the destructive wheel of family violence.
 Because the hundreds of professionals and volunteers working with victims of domestic violence were continually being confronted by the destructive influences of child abuse and neglect.
 Because any form of violence in the home affects every man, woman and child living there.
 Last year, at least 3.2 million suspected child abuse and neglect reports were